 Deader nodded calmly.
 "Think, Captain, about what you're saying."

 "Clearly you're not."

-Before he could yell in response, which he was about to, she cut across him.
+yell a response, she cut across him.
 "There's a reason why

 She stared at them, one by one.
 "It's time to clear out the cobwebs, ladies and gentlemen.”

 She clapped her hands together and rubbed them excitedly.
 "Now—who's hungry for some grub?"

 All hands shot up like schoolchildren after being asked who would like to take the rest of the day off and play.
 All hands except Mal's.
 Zoe and Kaylee saw this and lowered theirs unsurely.
 Jayne's hand was stiff as a post and poking into the ceiling.
 He caught Mal’s angry glare.

 Deader went to leave to the kitchen, but Mal stood and came around her and stopped her.
 "No. Before I take this boat anywhere I want explanations!"